Stephen Curry launches interview series with Fauci, Abrams and more, as politics push continues

 Curry and other NBA stars, as well as the league itself, have become increasingly engaged in politics this year.
-Curry appeared at the Democratic National Convention this summer, while LeBron James launched a new group aimed at protecting the voting rights of African Americans.
+Curry appeared at the Democratic National Convention this summer, while LeBron James launched a group aimed at protecting the voting rights of African Americans.
 Players also pushed for NBA arenas to be turned into voting sites.

 “We’re trying to bring a conversation and hope people get some actionable items and just information.
 Because that’s power at the end of the day,” Curry said in an interview with The Washington Post.

-During his discussion with Abrams, Curry asks about the importance of voting, what it means to vote for a third party and asks for instructions about how to register.
+During his discussion with Abrams, Curry asks about the importance of voting and what it means to vote for a third party and seeks instructions about how to register.
 Fauci offers safety tips for getting through the pandemic.
 Gates offers advice for young people going on job interviews.
 (At Microsoft, he says, ask for stock options.)

 Curry has publicly criticized President Trump in the past, but the videos, he said, are meant to be more informational than to make a political statement.

-“It’s no secret who I endorse in this presidential election: Joe Biden and Kamala (Harris)," Curry said.
+“It’s no secret who I endorse in this presidential election: Joe Biden and Kamala [Harris],” Curry said.
 “But in terms of how you present that information and backing it up with reason and logic when it comes to the why, it always comes with a tone of respect.
 I think there’s a lot of hate on either side of the conversation right now and a lot of noise that comes with that hate.
 But you can endorse a candidate and still foster a conversation.”

 He added: “It doesn’t have to be all that throwing fire at everything.
-I can ridicule everything that’s gone on in the White House but at the end of the day it’s about speaking on what you believe, fighting for what you feel like is right.”
+I can ridicule everything that’s gone on in the White House, but at the end of the day it’s about speaking on what you believe, fighting for what you feel like is right.”

-Curry’s Golden State Warriors did not participate in the NBA bubble for the restarted season this summer and fall, but the league’s bubble was heavy on social justice messaging, which Curry said he watched with pride.
-Of the players’ brief work stoppage at the beginning of the playoffs, Curry said he wasn’t privy to the conversations among the players but the end result was a win.
+Curry’s Golden State Warriors did not participate in the NBA restart this summer and fall, but the league’s bubble was heavy on social justice messaging, which Curry said he watched with pride.
+Of the players’ brief work stoppage early in the playoffs, Curry said he wasn’t privy to the conversations among the players but saw the end result as a win.

 “Once they did start to boycott and the chaos that first day, the onus to get something out of it or some actionable item or tangible item that’s going to help the situation was important,” he said.
 “So even though it was only for two days, we got something out of it.
 Now you’re seeing NBA stadiums in each market being used as a voting site.”

-The league’s coordinated push for social justice has drawn criticism from the political right, including the White House, where Trump has seized on down television to attack the league.
+The league’s coordinated push for social justice has drawn criticism from the political right, including the White House, where Trump has seized on down television ratings to attack the league.
 Curry dismissed it.

 “It’s not like we haven’t been in that conversation for a very long time and used our platform for a very long time,” Curry said.
 “Guys haven’t gone to the White House in years.
 It’s not going to stop. … But, again, it’s how we handle ourselves and continue to speak up.
 The league is going to be fine.”